aws/aws-pdk/packages/open-api-gateway/README.md

     |           This wraps the OpenApiGatewayLambdaApi construct and provides typed interfaces for integrations specific
     |           to your API.
 You shouldn't need to modify this, instead just extend it as in sample-api.ts.
     |_ sample-api.ts - Example usage of the construct defined in api.ts.
-    |_ say-hello.handler.ts - An example lambda handler for the operation defined in spec.yaml, making use of the
+    |_ sample-api.say-hello.ts - An example lambda handler for the operation defined in spec.yaml, making use of the
                                  generated lambda handler wrappers for marshalling and type safety.
 |_ generated/
     |_ typescript/ - A generated typescript API client, including generated lambda handler wrappers
 ```